John-bess4/c0523-code-solutions/css-syntax/css-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the names of the individual pieces of a CSS rule?
+- What are the names of the individual pieces of a CSS rule? a selector and a declartion block

-- In CSS, how do you select elements by their `class` attribute?
+- In CSS, how do you select elements by their `class` attribute? with a (.)character followed by the class
 - In CSS, how do you select elements by their tag name?
+  By putting the element as the selector
 - In CSS, how do you select an element by its `id` attribute?
+  A hash symbol # followed by the id of the element

 ## Notes